michto01/ardp/doc/ardp.md

 Semantic web is all about the data.
 On the internet there are large quantities of the data available in different forms.
 The most dominant forms are still texts, images and tables.
 Those are easy to understand for human, as he draws his own logical conclusions about the data and links them together.

-Machines do not possess such ability to logical deductions, so how then it can recognize relationships between information?
-Exactly this problem is challenged by Semantic Web.
+Machines do not possess such ability to do logical deductions, so how it can then recognize relationships between information?
+This exact problem is challenged by Semantic Web.

-The basic principle is to complement the in human readable form (text, image …) by metadata.
+The basic principle is to complement the in human readable form (text, image ...) by metadata.
 And from the metadata the machine will determine relationships between objects.

 The semantic web development is driven by the World Wide Web Consortium and it's technologies specifications contains specification for RDF and OWL.